pts/tinyveracrypt/README.txt

 Features
 ~~~~~~~~
 * tinyveracrypt can create VeraCrypt, TrueCrypt and LUKS encrypted volumes
-  (neither veracrypt nor cryptsetup can do all these as a single tool).
+  (none of veracrypt, truecrypt and cryptsetup can do all these as a single
+  tool).
 * tinyveracrypt is easier to install from source than VeraCrypt or
-  cryptsetup.
+  cryptsetup (it just works with the system Python on most Linux systems).
 * tinyveracrypt works offline: it can be run on one machine, and the effect
   (volume creation or volume opening) happens on another machine.
 The latter
   machine can have less memory.
 * tinyveracrypt has an easy command-line interface for creating encrypted
   volumes (also compatible with the `veracrypt' and `cryptsetup' commands).
-* tinyveracrypt can create encrypted volumes without using extra disk space for
+* tinyveracrypt can create encrypted volumes without using extra disk space
-  some filesystems (ext2, ext3, ext4, btrfs, reiserfs, nilfs, hfsplus,
+  for some filesystems (ext2, ext3, ext4, btrfs, reiserfs, nilfs, hfsplus,
   iso9660, udf, minux and ocfs2).
 * tinyveracrypt can create or use a plaintext FAT12 or FAT16 filesystem in
   front of the encrypted volume.
-* tinyveracrypt has an easy-to-use and convenient command-line interface.
+* tinyveracrypt has an easy-to-use and convenient command-line interface,
+  it doesn't engage in a dialog with the user except for asking for the
+  passphrase.
 * tinyveracrypt has some commands and flags compatible with `veracrypt' and
   `cryptsetup', so tinyveracrypt can be used as a drop-in replacement for
   these tools.
-* tinyveracrypt is implemented in less than 5000 lines of Python 2 code,
+* tinyveracrypt is implemented in less than 6000 lines of Python 2 code,
   using only standard Python modules.
 It uses `dmsetup' for opening
   encrypted volumes, and no other tools for creating encrypted volumes.
 * tinyveracrypt interoperates with veracrypt, truecrypt and cryptsetup: